FIFA files criminal complaint against Blatter over museum - WHIZ News

 One year later, the museum plan changed to a FIFA-funded renovation of a modernist building owned by Swiss Life.

 FIFA said in a 2013 news release it signed a 40-year rental of “Haus zur Enge.”
-The museum would “occupy the second basement level through to the first floor” with office space and apartments on the upper levels.
+The museum would “occupy the second basement level through to the first floor” with office space and apartments on the upper levels to the ninth story.

 “The FIFA museum project is a stroke of luck for Zurich and is a perfect fit for Swiss Life’s investment policy,” the insurance firm’s chairman, Rolf Dörig, said in the FIFA statement.